Why Do I Sweat So Much When Running? (And What To Do About It)

 Sweat doesn’t just contain water.

-It also contains electrolytes, especially sodium.
+It also contains electrolytes — especially sodium.

-Some runners lose significantly more sodium in their sweat.
 These runners are often referred to as salty sweaters.

 Signs you might be a salty sweater include:

-white salt marks on clothing
+- white salt marks on clothing

-burning eyes from sweat
+- burning eyes from sweat

-sweat that tastes very salty
+- sweat that tastes very salty

-muscle cramps during long runs
+- muscle cramps during long runs

-Heavy sweaters can lose 1000–2000 mg of sodium per litre of sweat, which means electrolyte replacement becomes extremely important during long runs or races.
+Heavy sweaters can lose 1000–2000 mg of sodium per litre of sweat.

 Hydration Strategy for Heavy Sweaters